Swiss banks to hand over staff names in U.S. tax row: report

-Eleven Swiss banks including Credit Suisse and Julius Baer are under investigation in the United Stated for aiding U.S. citizens suspected of dodging taxes.
+Eleven Swiss banks including Credit Suisse (CSGN.VX) and Julius Baer (BAER.VX) are under investigation in the United Stated for aiding U.S. citizens suspected of dodging taxes.

-In the latest attempt to end the long-running dispute, Switzerland's Federal Council has now authorised banks to hand over email traffic in connection with such clients to U.S. prosecutors, the Tages-Anzeiger newspaper reported.
+In the latest attempt to end the long-running dispute, Switzerland's Federal Council has now authorized banks to hand over email traffic in connection with such clients to U.S. prosecutors, the Tages-Anzeiger newspaper reported.

 This includes the names of employees and where applicable third parties, such as external wealth managers, lawyers and trustees, but not client data, the paper said.

 It said Mario Tuor, a spokesman for the Swiss secretariat for international financial affairs, confirmed this in a statement.
 He could not immediately be reached for comment.